Dell Technologies (NYSE:DELL) Issues Quarterly Earnings Results

-Dell Technologies (NYSE:DELL) posted its quarterly earnings results on Wednesday.
-The technology company reported $2.24 EPS for the quarter, beating the consensus estimate of $2.03 by $0.21, MarketWatch Earnings reports.
-The company had revenue of $26.12 billion during the quarter, compared to analysts’ expectations of $25.55 billion.
-Dell Technologies had a return on equity of 102.13% and a net margin of 4.12%.
-The firm’s revenue was up 14.9% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $1.92 EPS.
+Dell Technologies (NYSE:DELL) announced its quarterly earnings results on Wednesday.
+The technology company reported $2.24 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.03 by $0.21, MarketWatch Earnings reports.
+The business had revenue of $26.12 billion during the quarter, compared to analysts’ expectations of $25.55 billion.
+Dell Technologies had a net margin of 4.12% and a return on equity of 102.13%.
+The firm’s revenue for the quarter was up 14.9% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.92 EPS.

 About Dell Technologies